michaelherger/spotty/README.md

 closed-source libspotify.
 Additionally, it will provide extra features which are not available in the official library.

-This is a stripped down and slightly customized version of the plietar's great plietar/librespot sample executable.
+This is a stripped down and slightly customized version of [plietar's great librespot](https://github.com/plietar/librespot) sample executable.

 ## Disclaimer
 Using this code to connect to Spotify's API is probably forbidden by them.